FINANCE & RISK DESK · SENIOR CORRESPONDENT

 Rachel Lam

-HK Finance Desk, Senior Correspondent
+Finance & Risk Desk, Senior Correspondent

 Street-level, exact, arithmetic.

 Plano, Texas, 1988.
 Wharton for finance.
-Goldman Sachs New York equities 2010-2013.
-Wall Street Journal 2013-2016.
-Financial Times 2016-2024, US markets desk then HK bureau from 2019.
+A bulge-bracket bank in New York equities 2010-2013.
+A major US business daily 2013-2016.
+A global financial newspaper 2016-2024, US markets desk then HK bureau from 2019.
 Wang Report 2024.
 Married 2023 to a HK Chinese commercial real estate partner; took the Lam name.
 The only non-Asian on the masthead.
 Walter speaks Cantonese to her on calls; she responds in English.

 Beat HKEX listings, IPO pipeline, M&A, family-office activity, Western capital flows in and out of HK, SAR-mainland capital flow regime as it actually operates.